 This episode of CS is titled, Back in the East – Part 1

 In our last foray into the Church in the East, we stopped our review with the Mongols.
 You may remember while the Mongols started out generally favorable to Christianity, when later Mongol Khans became Muslims, they embarked on a campaign to eradicate the Gospel from their lands.
-This pretty much rang the death knell to The Church in the East, which for centuries boasted far more members and covered a much wider geographic area than the Western Church.
+That rang the death knell to The Church in the East, which for centuries boasted far more members and covered a wider area than the Western Church.

 And again, let me be clear to define our terms, when I speak of the Church in the East, I’m not referring to the Eastern Orthodox Church HQ’d in Constantinople; not the Greek Orthodox Church or it’s close cousin, the Russian Orthodox Church.
 The Church in the East was also known as the Nestorian Church and looked to the one-time Bishop of Constantinople, Nestorius who was officially labeled a heretic, but who became the patriarch of a wide-ranging church movement that reached all the way to Japan.

 In any case, the once vibrant Church in the East came to a virtual end with the Mongols.
 It wasn’t till the 16th C that the Faith began a renewed mission to the East, and this time it was by a concerted effort of Europeans.
-It came because of the expansion of the Portuguese & Spanish empires in the 16th & 17th Cs, then to Dutch, English, French & Danish traders in the 18th & 19th Cs.
+It came because of the expansion of the Portuguese and Spanish empires in the 16th and 17th Cs, then to Dutch, English, French and Danish traders in the 18th and 19th.

-Allesandro Valignano was born to Italian nobility & obtained a doctorate of law at the University of Padua.
+Allesandro Valignano was born to Italian nobility and obtained a Doctor of Law degree at the University of Padua.
 But a profound religious experience we’d have to call a dramatic and genuine conversion, hijacked his previous career path and set him on mission.
-He became a Jesuit in 1566 because they were about the only ones at the time who were doing missions.
-He was appointed Visitor to the Eastern Missions in 1573 & sailed to Goa from Lisbon in 1574.
+He became a Jesuit in 1566 because they were about the only ones doing missions at the time.
+He was appointed Visitor to Eastern Missions in 1573 and sailed to Goa from Lisbon in 1574.

 After a period of study in Macau, he came to the conclusion the Church was going about the task of spreading the faith to new people all wrong.
-He was determined to take the Gospel into China, but realized that meant he’d need to learn the language & customs.
+He was determined to take the Gospel into China, but realized that meant he’d need to learn the language and customs.
 The Chinese were an ancient and proud race.
-They weren’t going to be wowed by relatively uneducated & backward Europeans, regardless of how superior those Europeans might think they were.
+They weren’t going to be wowed by relatively uneducated and backward Europeans, regardless of how superior they might think they were.
 Valignano knew learning Chinese would open a door for the Gospel.

 Ruggieri, a lawyer from Italy, worked with Ricci in Portuguese Macau before moving to the mainland.
 Together, they produced a Portuguese—Chinese dictionary, and Ruggieri later composed the first Chinese-Catholic catechism.
 He was proficient enough in the language to compose Chinese poetry.

 From 1600, Ricci was allowed to live in Beijing.
-His successors, like Ferdinand Verbiest & Schall von Bell, were also greatly admired by the Chinese & were given official positions by the first Q’ing emperor in the late 17th C. They carried such influence, they were able to secure positions of honor for other missionaries.
+His successors, like Ferdinand Verbiest and Schall von Bell, were also greatly admired by the Chinese and were given official positions by the first Q’ing emperor in the late 17th C. They carried such influence, they were able to secure positions of honor for other missionaries.

-It’s a tragedy that after the combined influence of Valignano’s policy was followed through with such success by Ruggieri, Ricci and their fellow Jesuits, it was eventually overturned in Rome.
-The so-called Rites Controversy at the opening of the 18th C, hinged on how far the honoring of ancestors was a civil vs. a religious act.
-Rome ruled against the Valignano’s position, saying Chinese Christians were engaging in superstitious & unbiblical acts.
-This led immediately to an alienation of the Jesuits & the loss of all the good-will they’d earned.
-Christianity became viewed as a religion of foreigners, and if you know anything about the Chinese – that was simply “No Bueno!”
+It’s a tragedy that after the influence of Valignano’s policy was followed through with such success by Ruggieri, Ricci and their fellow Jesuits, it was eventually overturned in Rome.
+The so-called Rites Controversy at the opening of the 18th C, hinged on how far the honoring of ancestors was a civil versus a religious act.
+Rome ruled against Valignano’s position, saying Chinese Christians were engaging in superstitious and unbiblical acts.
+This led immediately to an alienation of the Jesuits and the loss of all the good-will they’d earned.
+Christianity became viewed as a religion of foreigners.

-In India another Jesuit apostle of accommodation, Robert de Nobili immersed himself in the philosophy & culture of Hinduism as a way to first understand, then build a bridge to the people of India to share the Gospel.
-Like Valignano, the Italian de Nobili was determined to detach himself from European models of Christianity & incarnationally manifest the Gospel in India.
+In India, another Jesuit apostle of accommodation, Robert de Nobili immersed himself in the philosophy and culture of Hinduism as a way to first understand, then build a bridge to the people of India to share the Gospel.
+Like Valignano, the Italian de Nobili was determined to detach himself from European models of Christianity and incarnationally manifest the Gospel in India.
 He succeeded and was able to see several high-caste Brahmins become Christians.
 But his methods raised controversy among his superiors and for a time he was forbidden to baptize.

-After Francis Xavier departed, Japan enjoyed a period of great progress.
+After Francis Xavier left Japan, it enjoyed a period of great progress.
 Valignano was deeply impressed with the quality of Christianity found there.
 By 1583 there were 200 churches and 150,000 Christians.
-In one town south of Kyoto 8,000 were baptized in 1579.
+In one town south of Kyoto, 8,000 were baptized in 1579.

-We’ll continue our look at the Eastward Expansion of Christianity in the 16th & 17th Cs next time as we consider how the Dutch and English began to reach the East.
+We’ll continue our look at the Eastward Expansion of Christianity in the 16th and 17th Cs next time as we consider how the Dutch and English began to reach the East.